Museum of the Manchester Regiment

 There are lots of activities in the museum for you and your family and friends to try.
 There are thousands of objects that reflect the experiences of the Manchester Regiment soldiers for you to look at and enjoy.
 During the school holidays there are self-led art activities available at our craft table and a regular drop-in family workshop that takes place on Wednesdays during school holidays from 11am - 3pm.

-Please be aware that the curator works at many sites and may not be available at the Museum if you visit without an appointment to speak with him.
+Please be aware that the curator works at many sites and may not be available at the Museum if you visit without an appointment to speak with her.

 - Full access for visitors with disabilities